peterhuson/fsae-apollo/README.md

 │
 └───hardware                    #
 │   │   leds.py                 # LED Class
-│   │   master.py               # Parses data, sends colors to LEDs, sends data to display │   │   params.py               # Parameters
+│   │   master.py               # Parses data, controls to LEDs, draws display
+│   │   params.py               # Parameters
 │   └───arduino/canbus_middleman        #
-│   │   │   canbus_middleman.ino        # Interprets CANBUS data and sends it over the serial line
+│   │   │   canbus_middleman.ino        # Interprets CANBUS and retransmits over serial
 │
 └───display                     # Lots of random files that handle the display code.
 │   │   main.qrc                # We should triage this to figure out what we actually need